yegor256/volatility/README.md

 ======

 It's an experimental way to calculate how "volatile" is a project source code repository.
-It is calculated as a variance of...
+First, we observe how many times every file has been touched during the life time of a repository.
+Than we sort files by

 Prerequisites: